keremburakyilmaz/website-fingerprinting/README.md

-# Problem Statement - Browser fingerprinting demonstration
+# Problem Statement - Browser fingerprinting

 This is the final repository for the project in 'DD2391 - Cybersecurity Overview' at KTH in P1 2025 of group members Kerem Burak Yilmaz, Manuel Michael Voit and Frederic Jonathan Lorenz (Group 12).